n1kica/incapable/README.md

 # Incapable Mod

-Revamps block-breaking by enforcing proper tool use.
+Revamps block-breaking mechanic by enforcing proper tool use.

 ## Mechanic
 Blocks such as logs, stone, and ores require the correct tool.
 Materials like grass, sand, and dirt can still be broken by hand.